SMS Kaiser (1911): Final operations

+In August, KzS Hermann Bauer took command of the ship; his period in command lasted to the end of the war in November.
 Kaiser was to have taken part in a final fleet action days before the Armistice, an operation which envisioned the bulk of the High Seas Fleet sortieing from their base in Wilhelmshaven to engage the British Grand Fleet.
 In order to retain a better bargaining position for Germany, Admirals Hipper and Scheer intended to inflict as much damage as possible on the British navy, whatever the cost to the fleet.
 Consequently, on 29 October 1918, the order was given to depart from Wilhelmshaven to consolidate the fleet in the Jade roadstead, with the intention of departing the following morning.
 However, starting on the night of 29 October, sailors on Thüringen mutinied.
 The unrest spread to other battleships, which forced Hipper and Scheer to cancel the operation.